modcomlearning/MediLab/README.md

 ###End of Step 1

-# Step 2 - API Development
+# Part 2 - API Development
 ## Set Up.
 a) Create two files one named app.py, the other named views.py.
 The views.py will contain all the API Codes/Resource implemetation, These include but not limited to POST, GET, PUT, DELETE, PATCH etc.